OktaSan/OktaSan/README.md

 <h1 align="center">Hi there, I'm Okta Putra Ramadhan! 👋</h1>

 <p align="center">
   I am a computer science student with a passion for coding, always eager to learn and grow in the world of programming.
-I love exploring the world of cybersecurity.
+I love exploring the world of cybersecurity and AI.
 </p>

 ---